Everest via The South Col Route

 vi.
 How to pitch a tent (done for us on Everest by the Climbing Sherpas but a good skill to have just in case)

 vii.
-Use of stoves and how to cook when camping (think about concurrent activity – get the stove on and then put the tent up.
+Use of stoves and how to cook when camping.
+Think about concurrent activity – get the stove on and then put the tent up.
 When the tent is up and sorted, hey presto!, you have hot water.
-A good use of time (remember that fluids are more important than food and food is more important than sleep.
+Think about effective time management (remember that fluids are more important than food and food is more important than sleep.
 But if you can develop systems you’ll be resting whilst the stove is on and cooking whilst having a drink))

-If you know where your matches are (and that they are always popped back into a plastic bag); if you know where your food is; if you know where you keep your drinks and snacks; if you don’t knock over your cup of tea because it’s always in a bottle with the lid screwed on; if you never lose your suncream; if you always know where you keep your lip salve and that your torch is at hand throughout the night then you will be in a better condition the next day than you would otherwise have been.
+If you know where your matches are (and that they are always popped back into a plastic bag); if you know where your food is; if you know where you keep your drinks and snacks; if you don’t knock over your cup of tea because it’s always in a bottle with the lid screwed on; if you never lose your suncream; if you always put your sunglasses away and won’t inadvertently sit on them and break them: if you always know where you keep your lip salve and that your torch is at hand throughout the night then you will be in a better condition the next day than you would otherwise have been.

 Remember – water is more important than food and food is more important than sleep (and at even higher elevations oxygen is more important than water).
 On the mountain you won’t drink enough, you won’t eat enough and you won’t sleep enough – but you mustn’t just accept that as a fait accompli.
 You must continually strive to keep hydrated and you must maintain your energy levels by topping up on the intake of food, even if you have lost your appetite – and you’ll do this much better if you have a tried and tested tent routine.